UI/UX Design

 Add a screen to introduce a receipt upload option

-Used AI to auto-generate detected items and suggest possible expiration dates
+Used AI to auto-generate detected items and suggest possible expiration date

 Result